m4nu-017/m4nu-017/README.md

-- 👋 Hi, I’m Manu Kulali
+- 👋 Hi, I’m Manu Kulali, a backend dev and a freelance ui/ux deisginer
-- 👀 I’m interested in Web dev,AIML
+- 👀 I’m interested in blockchain dev
-- 🌱 I’m currently learning Django,ML frameworks
+- 🌱 I’m currently learning rust
 - 📫 How to reach me manuatw4rk@gmail.com

 <!---